OpenDevicePartnership/patina/docs/src/dxe_core/driver_model.md

 ### Shutting Down a Driver

-If a driver is bus driver, the [Protocol Database](protocol_database.md#querying-protocol-usages-information) is queried to determine the set of child controllers for the current `handle`.
+If a driver is a bus driver, the [Protocol Database](protocol_database.md#querying-protocol-usages-information) is queried to determine the set of child controllers for the current `handle`.
 A "child controller" is defined as the `controller_handles` for any usages of this `handle` where the `agent_handle` is the driver being stopped and the usage has an attribute of `BY_CHILD_CONTROLLER`.
 If the optional `child_handle` is specified to `core_disconnect_controller`,